achingbrain/mongoose-crate-imagemagick/README.md

             format: "jpg"
 ```

-### Supported Formats
+### Supported formats

 By default we'll only try to process a few common image types.
 The supported list defaults to *jpgs*, *pngs*, *gifs* and *tiffs*.

-This list can be overriden by specifying the `formats` argument:
+This list can be overridden by specifying the `formats` argument:

 ```javascript
 PostSchema.plugin(crate, {